What the cleaning experience is like and how clean our teeth felt after brushing.

 The timer and pacer help you to brush for the right amount of time

-Most dental professionals, our in-house dentists included, recommend cleaning the teeth twice a day, for at least 2 minutes each time.
-Yet, statistics show many people brush for just 45-70 seconds in total.
+Most dental professionals, our in-house dentists included, recommend cleaning your teeth twice a day, for at least 2 minutes each time.

-The 4100 Series helps you achieve this though.
+The 4100 Series helps you to achieve this.
 The timer kicks in as soon as you press the power button.
 It then turns the brush off automatically after a 2 minute brushing session.
 So, if you turn the brush off, you know you haven’t brushed for long enough.

-To keep your teeth healthy you need to try at least to give them all equal attention.
+To keep your teeth healthy you need to give them all equal attention.
 The QuadPacer or 30 second timer pauses the bristle motion.
 It creates a change in sound and brushing sensation.
 This is your cue to move between the 4 sections of the mouth until all have been brushed.

 The pressure sensor alerts you when you brush too hard